Prince Henry's Grammar School, Otley: School governors

 Other noteworthy governors have included 2nd Lord Fairfax, Charles Fairfax, 3rd Lord Fairfax, Henry Arthington, 4th Lord Fairfax, 5th Lord Fairfax, William Palmes, and William Gabriel Davy, as well as several members of the Vavasour family, Hawkesworth family and the Fawkes family.
 Under the new scheme of 1861 the governors were replaced with trustees.
 These trustees were for the most part local factory owners such as Peter Garnett, Jeremiah Garnett, Thomas Hartley, William Ackroyd and William Fison, father of Frederick Fison.

 Specialist statuses

 In 1999 the school became a Specialist Language College.
 Since then the school has taught Spanish, French, German, Chinese and Italian to its pupils.
 The funding from this status has allowed the school to create new teaching resources as well as provide language lessons to local primary schools and evening courses to the community.

-In October 2005 Prince Henry's Grammar School became the first school in the City of Leeds to be presented with the International School Award from the British Council.

 Building and facilities

 The school's current location is to the north of the River Wharfe; the front of the building is an old Edwardian school house complete with clock tower.
 The building has received frequent additions, the most recent of which was a new science block added in May 2008.

 In 2014 £900,000 was used to build four new classrooms, create a new sixth form area as well as improvements to the original 1927 building.

 The School's sports facilities include a swimming pool, gym, several tennis courts and rugby pitches as well as two fully equipped sports halls.